 The file extraction code works on top of the some protocols parsers.
 The application layer parsers runs on top of the stream reassembly engine and the UDP flow tracking.

-This means that settings in the stream engine, reassembly engine and the application layer parser all affect the workings of the file extraction.
+This means that settings in the stream engine, reassembly engine and the application layer parsers all affect the workings of the file extraction.